talentrics/MSDS_Capstone/README.md

 ### Project Description

 This project contains 3 R markdown notebooks published in support of my [MSDS Capstone Project](https://sps.northwestern.edu/masters/data-science/curriculum-specializations.php).
+These notebooks support analysis published in the [Summary: Model Development Guide (PDF)](https://github.com/talentrics/MSDS_Capstone_Project/blob/master/Credit_Problem_4_Model_Development_Guide.pdf).
 The objective of this project is to demonstrate core MSDS programming and data analysis skills.

-These notebooks support analysis published in the [Summary: Model Development Guide (PDF)](https://github.com/talentrics/MSDS_Capstone_Project/blob/master/Credit_Problem_4_Model_Development_Guide.pdf)

 **Below is a summary of the notebooks published in relation to this project:**